Google Ads vs. Facebook Ads: Which is Better?

 QUICK SUMMARY:

-As your agency is well aware, Google Ads (formerly known as AdWords) and Facebook Ads are the two gorillas of PPC advertising.
+As your agency is well aware, Google Ads (formerly known as AdWords) and Facebook Ads are the two powerhouses of PPC advertising.
 Both can be significant drivers for your client’s businesses, and many agencies use both in congruence to maximize their reach.

 Since time and money are limited, where do you start to get the most bang for your buck?